jayzes/wedding-website/_sections/things_to_do.md

 A favorite summer tradition for both of us is Vail’s free Saturday morning yoga classes on the “lawn” (turf on the skating rink) at Solaris.
 Starting at 9am, it’s a great way to unwind and enjoy the outdoors from the comfort of your mat.

 ### Coffee!
-Both of us (but Jay in particular) are coffee monsters, and one of our favorite summer rituals is sitting out reading while enjoying a delicious cold brew.
+One of our favorite summer rituals is sitting outside reading while enjoying a delicious cold brew.
 Our two favorite spots in the valley are [Yeti’s Grind](https://www.yetisgrind.com/){:target="blank"} (located in the Solaris in Vail Village) and [Hovey & Harrison](https://hoveyandharrison.com/){:target="blank"} (located in Edwards).
+Hovey & Harrison also has a great brunch.

 ### Dining & Drinking
 There are a number of dining and drinking establishments to suit nearly every preference.
 Some of our favorites, in no particular order, include: